 - If there are any complications or problems on the previous holiday trip?

-- Is the mother married again to someone else, and does the child’s father have concerns about the mother’s new partner?
+- Is the mother marrY again to someone else?.
+And does the child’s father have concerns about the mother’s new partner?

 - Does the mother plan to spend the holiday in the UK?